 Tamara Thomas was raised in Edmonds and has lived in Woodinville, Tacoma, Pullman, and now Mount Vernon.
 She graduated from Washington State University with a BA in Political Science, from the University of Washington with a Master's in Geotechnical Engineering with a focus on contaminated soils, and again from Washington State University with a Master's in Soil Chemistry.
 She is a licensed environmental engineer in Washington State.
-She worked in the engineering and contaminated soils industry for over
+She worked in the engineering and contaminated soils industry for over vided her the opportunity to research and utilize green building techniques especially recycling, salvage, and energy efficiency systems.

 20 years and has owned and managed her own successful compost and organic recycling consulting firm, Terre-Source LLC, for over seven years to "get to the beginning of the problem" by solving environmental problems through prevention.
-Taking on the remodel and reconstruction of a 1920s farm house in Mount Vernon, where she lives with her partner, Tom Mayes, has promoving to Skagit County in 2006.
-She and her family now live in East Skagit County.
+Taking on the remodel and reconstruction of a 1920s farm house in Mount Vernon, where she lives with her partner, Tom Mayes, has pro-